Arts & Culture

 Who is eligible?

-To qualify, simply present your active Bank of America®, Merrill® and Bank of America Private Bank® credit or debit card along with a photo ID to gain one free general admission to any participating institution.
-Cardholders only; guests are not eligible for free admission.
-Excludes special exhibitions, ticketed shows and fundraising events.
+Present your active Bank of America, Merrill or Bank of America Private Bank (U.S. Trust) credit or debit card with photo ID to gain one free general admission to a participating cultural institution.
+Cardholder only.
+Check participating cultural institution for operating hours.
+Excludes ticketed and special exhibitions and fundraising events.

 MUSEUMS ON US